pgsql-io/multicorn2/README.md

 ```

 **Known issues:**
-- The tests for Python 3.11 and later, and PostgreSQL 14 and later, are currently disabled due to known issues.
+- The tests for Python 3.11 and later, and PostgreSQL 16 and later, are currently disabled due to known issues.
-- SQLAlchemy based tests are currently not included in this test suite.

 ### Adding new Python or PostgreSQL versions to the test suite